oakleyaidan21/KalimbaLibre/README.md

 - [x] Align noteHolder so that it starts from the bottom of the holder div
 - [ ] Make function to highlight totalNotes going up the holder
+- [x] Actually nail down a midi player to use going forward
+- [x] Find way to export the kalimba holder _though it's not entirely working yet_
-- [x] Actually nail down a midi player to use going forward ~~Start skeleton of the config page to place variables (like note names, tempo, etc) in their repsective places~~ no longer using config page
+- ~~Start skeleton of the config page to place variables (like note names, tempo, etc) in their repsective places~~ no longer using config page
 - [ ] Refactor components for better reusability
 - [ ] Everything else! :^)